 Silverfish bugs have an appetite for papers and cardboards.
 So, if your wallpapers, boxes, and books are half-eaten, you might be experiencing a large-scale silverfish infestation.
 You also need to keep a close eye on the cereal boxes and food containers and check whether these little bugs are eating away your food boxes.

 Damage Caused By Silverfish

 The major damage caused by silverfish is material and property damage.
 As they have an insatiable appetite for cardboard and paper, they can eat away your books, photos, wallpapers, and food boxes.
-They can damage anything that’s made of paper or cardboard in your house.
+They can damage anything made of paper or cardboard in your house.
 They can also easily cut through your favourite wardrobe collection.

 The skin shedding of these bugs can even act as allergens.
-But, on the bright side, these silverfish bugs do not carry any known pathogens, and so they won’t be a direct life threat.
+But, on the bright side, these silverfish bugs do not carry any known pathogens, so they won’t be a direct life threat.

 How To Control A Silverfish Infestation?

 Well, you need not panic much if you’re having a silverfish infestation in the house because there are some very simple and easy ways to get rid of these bugs.
 So, we will be discussing some of the most effective ways to deal with silverfish.
 Let’s start!

 As we mentioned earlier, silverfish bugs are readily attracted to sugary and carbohydrate-rich food.
 So, if you carefully store the food in a clean, cold, and dry pantry, you’ll be cutting off the bugs from their food source.
 Hence, you can easily control the infestation.

 Keep your house clean and well-aerated.
 These bugs prefer to stay in cramped and damp places.
 So if you regularly clean and vacuum the house, you can prevent them from making their nests in the nooks and crannies of the house.